Skip to content

 OPEN_COWORK_CLOUD_RETENTION_STALE_THROTTLE_MS Prune stale rate-limit windows + expired auth-backoff rows.
 Pure bookkeeping that grows one row per client IP, so this defaults on at one hour; 0 disables.

 OPEN_COWORK_CLOUD_RETENTION_SESSION_EVENT_MS Prune cloud_session_events (the durable SSE replay log) older than this.
-Off by default; the durable session projection still covers the trimmed window.
+Off by default for local/self-host; required for public_production.
+Durable session projection still covers the trimmed window.

 OPEN_COWORK_CLOUD_RETENTION_AUDIT_EVENT_MS Prune cloud_audit_events older than this.
 Off by default — enable only if your compliance/retention policy permits deleting the audit trail.